 With the world becoming more scientific and results oriented, it is natural that some of the more esoteric aspects of yogic philosophy are overlooked and underrated by many.
 Unfortunately, the teachings of traditional teacher are seen as being more suited to simpler times when, supposedly, less was known about psychology and human motivations.
 Contrary to modern belief, the practice of yoga is derived from careful study of the human condition.
 Rather than superstition, yogic methods have a solid grounding in scientific concepts.

 Living a yogic lifestyle does not require a wholesale belief in concepts that are mystical or otherwise nebulous in nature.
 From its beginnings thousands of years ago, yogic methodology has always been about improving the human condition through the scientifically proven concepts of observation and testing.
 The result of all these years of study is a body of knowledge that has much to say about the human condition during this and any other era.
 Yet, the call to practice Yoga today is “shape that body.”
 Regardless of all the other benefits, the before and after photos make the biggest common reason why people keep coming back to class.
 We live at a time when the selfie tells all and the Instagram pic is better than a written testimonial.

 The essence of yogic philosophy is continual improvement.
-Far from being just a set of exercises and rituals, yoga training seeks to cultivate progress in those who practice it.
+Far from being just a set of exercises and rituals, yoga training seeks to cultivate progress within those who practice it.
 The fact that yoga continues to be practiced by millions of adherents worldwide is a testament to the lasting power of the underlying concepts upon which it is based.

 The yogic lifestyle begins with the simple philosophy that all aspects of the human condition are subject to improvement.
 Everything from the thoughts we have to the foods that we put in our bodies, can and should be reviewed for opportunities for improvement.
 Introspection in every action that we take, allows for refinement and continual progress over time.
 Although yogic science appears more subtle than other forms of science, this gradual nature ensures that all progress is lasting progress.